LouisCharlesC/mess/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/3550cw0y96igwlye/branch/master?svg=true)](https://ci.appveyor.com/project/LouisCharlesC/mess/branch/master)

 # *mess*
-*mess* is a compile-time, header-only C++17 library for dataflow programing (a.k.a. message passing, event driven, actors, reactors, publisher-subscriber, signal-slot, observer pattern, etc.).
+*mess* is a compile-time, header-only C++17 library for dataflow programing (a.k.a. message passing, event-driven, actors, reactors, publisher-subscriber, signal-slot, observer pattern, etc.).
 Tons of such frameworks exist, but *mess* is 100% non-intrusive and optimized away by the compiler (see section [Hello world](#Hello-world) for a demo).

 ## Briefly